goauthentik/authentik/website/blog/2023-12-12-oktas-october-breach-part-two/item.md

 So while we are all waiting with baited breath to see if Okta can squeeze even more drama into 2023, here are a few tips to consider:

--   If you are an Okta customer, do indeed follow each and every one of their recommendations, listed under the “**Implementing recommended best practices**” section of their [November 29th announcement](https://sec.okta.com/harfiles).
+-   If you are an Okta customer, do indeed follow each and every one of their recommendations, listed under the "**Implementing recommended best practices**" section of their [November 29th announcement](https://sec.okta.com/harfiles).
 -   Be aware of Okta’s plan for a 90-day pause on new features.
-During the [earning report call](https://seekingalpha.com/article/4655057-okta-inc-okta-q3-2024-earnings-call-transcript) on November 29th CEO Todd McKinnon stated “"During this hyper-focused phase, no other project or even product development area is more important.
-In fact, the launch dates for the new products and features that we highlighted at Oktane last month will be pushed out approximately 90 days.”
+During the [earning report call](https://seekingalpha.com/article/4655057-okta-inc-okta-q3-2024-earnings-call-transcript) on November 29th CEO Todd McKinnon stated "During this hyper-focused phase, no other project or even product development area is more important.
+In fact, the launch dates for the new products and features that we highlighted at Oktane last month will be pushed out approximately 90 days."
 -   As Okta advises, be on the lookout for more phishing attempts and stay hyper-vigilant.
--   In general, across the board, be vigilant and adopt a “[security mindset](https://goauthentik.io/blog/2023-11-30-automated-security-versus-the-security-mindset)” (as valuable and maybe more than any technology).
+-   In general, across the board, be vigilant and adopt a "[security mindset](https://goauthentik.io/blog/2023-11-30-automated-security-versus-the-security-mindset)" (as valuable and maybe more than any technology).
 -   Consider breaking out of vendor lock-in and using an on-premise, open core solution such as [authentik](https://goauthentik.io/).
 We realize change is hard, but continual breaches and uncertainty around when a breach has been fully contained is also painful.

 We’d be happy to talk with you more about your security and identity management needs; reach out to us with an email to [hello@goauthentik.io](mailto:hello@goauthentik.io) or on [Discord](https://discord.com/channels/809154715984199690/809154716507963434).